 Installation

-This page gets the pie CLI onto your machine.
-After this, see Initial setup to create ~/.pie/config.toml and run a prompt.
+This page installs the pie CLI.
+After this, see Initial setup to create a config and run your first prompt.

 curl -fsSL https://pie-project.org/install.sh | bash